melat0nin/StyleTiles/README.md

 #Style Tyles#

-Project: Style Tiles
+-	Project: Style Tiles
-Version: 0.1
+-	Version: 0.1
-Start:   2012-04-13
+-	Start:   2012-04-13

+#### About: ####
-About:   Git Respository concept by Adrian Gould
+- Git Respository concept by Adrian Gould

-        Original Template (PSD) by Samantha Warren, http://styletil.es
+- Original Template (PSD) by Samantha Warren, http://styletil.es

-        This GitHub repository is for the collection of StyleTile templates for different Design and Prototyping systems including:
+- This GitHub repository is for the collection of StyleTile templates for different Design and Prototyping systems.

+License:
-License: This repository and all files within it are covered by Creative Commons
+-	This project and all files within it are covered by Creative Commons
-         Attribution 3.0 Unported (CC BY 3.0) http://creativecommons.org/licenses/by/3.0/
+-	Attribution 3.0 Unported (CC BY 3.0) http://creativecommons.org/licenses/by/3.0/

 - - -